 - mortgages, charges, leases and caveats of the whole of the land in the parcel will be brought forward and shown on the title for the lots on the plan

-- mortgages, charges and leases of part of the land in the parcel should be removed before the registration of the strata/survey-strata plan can be completed (a previously registered strata plan is terminated immediately followed by a new strata/survey-strata plan);
+- mortgages, charges and leases of part of the land in the parcel should be removed before the registration of the strata/survey-strata plan can be completed (subject to STR-07, which is where a previously registered strata plan is terminated immediately followed by a new strata/survey-strata plan);

 - caveats as to a portion of the parcel should be withdrawn unless it can be shown that the land affected by the caveat can be defined